 STEP 2: COMPLETE THE SCHOOL CHOICE APPLICATION

-In order to attend SCPA all students, both high school and middle school, must complete the School Choice application through the district.
+In order to attend SDSCPA all students, both high school and middle school, must complete the School Choice application through the district.
 The Open Enrollment application for the 2018-19 school year must be submitted between Monday, October 2, 2017 and Monday, November 13, 2017.

 Applications will not be accepted after the November 13th deadline unless the family is new to the district or a current San Diego Unified student who has a change of residence.
 Proof of residence is required.